Songhao-LI/immersivePortfolio/README.md

 Built using:

 - Front-end library: React
-- CSS framework: React-bootstrap
-- CSS animations library: Animate.css
+- 3D graphics library: Three.js

 In the /personal-portfolio, you can run: